-New exhibitions combine both accessible content and engaging physical design.
-A key part of the planning for the new exhibitions has been formative evaluative conversations with visitors (Senegalese, Africans from the diaspora, and white Europeans and Americans) and Senegalese students, to understand what knowledge they bring to the site, what questions they have, and how both content and design can connect effectively with all audiences.
-The Scientific Advisory Committee has also reviewed the plans for updated exhibitions.
-The Coalition is leading the effort to redesign and refocus these exhibitions.
-We will offer assistance to Maison des Esclaves staff and guides in using Sites of Conscience Dialogue Methodology to interpret the difficult and emotionally charged nature of the exhibitions.
-Effectively trained tour guides can help connect scholarship, site content and visitors' personal experiences to foster individual and collective learning.
-This learning then can inspire sustained, "action-oriented" dialogue on contemporary issues to help visitors understand how they can prevent human rights abuses.
-In October 2018, a prototype exhibition was installed.
-A feedback station provides ongoing opportunities for visitors' perspective.
-The installation of the final exhibitions will be completed in 2020.
+At present, exhibitions at Maison des Esclaves do not incorporate the latest research and are inaccessible to many visitors.
+Certain exhibits date to the 1990s and relate to broader narratives of the slave trade.
+The museum also contains many artifacts - such as documents and maps - as well as reproduction chains and shackles - that speak to the site's rich history, but are currently unidentified or displayed where visitors cannot see them.
+During the revitalization, the Coalition is assisting in updating these exhibitions and offering guidance to Maison des Esclaves staff in using Sites of Conscience Dialogue Methodology to interpret the difficult and emotionally charged nature of the exhibitions.
+Trained tour guides can help connect scholarship, site content and visitors' personal experiences to foster individual and collective learning and to inspire sustained, "action-oriented" dialogue on contemporary issues to help visitors understand how they can prevent human rights abuses.
+In October 2018, a prototype exhibit was installed.
+The final exhibit will be launched in early 2022.